urshzzxx/100-days-of-code/log.md

     - Ruby Fundamentals
     - JavaScript
 3. Read JavaScript & jQuery by Jon Duckett
-4. Get into Flatiron School In-Person Immersive Program
+4. Get into a In-Person Immersive Program in one of the three bootcamps.

 ## Day 1: August 10, 2017